 Eat Whole Foods

-By eating whole foods–plants like fruits and vegetables, nuts, lean meats, whole grains and legumes, you will give up the need for dieting ever again.
+By eating whole foods, such as fruits and vegetables, nuts, lean meats, whole grains and legumes, you will give up the need for dieting ever again.
 Eating a variety of these whole foods each day will give us every nutrient we need to not only function, but to ward off ALL KINDS of diseases and problems.
 This is how we are supposed to eat, and an instance in which nature trumps technology and science in a big way.

 Move, Doesn’t Matter How